ippontech/blog-usa/posts/tips-and-tricks-for-token-management-in-postman.md

 # Pre-request scripts vs Test scripts
 You can see in the above screenshot that there is another tab to the right of the Pre-request Script tab: the Tests tab.
 Although the Tests tab is generally used for API tests, it can also be used to execute any JavaScript code after the request is made.
 This includes logic that may assist in orchestration and/or clean-up of your development workflow.

-Here's the simple difference between the two tabs: a Pre-request script is executed ***before*** an endpoint a request is made, and a Test script is executed ***after*** an endpoint a request is made.
+Here's the simple difference between the two tabs: a Pre-request script is executed ***before*** a request is made, and a Test script is executed ***after*** a request is made.
 Both Pre-request and Test scripts use JavaScript.
 Together, they allow for seamless set up and testing of each endpoint.

 # Fetching a token with Pre-request scripts
-Rather than making two separate calls: one to fetch a token, and a second to actually call the API endpoint, it is possible to build the token fetching endpoint into the Pre-request script of the actual endpoint that you want the token to be used for.
+Rather than making two separate calls: one to fetch a token, and a second to actually call the API endpoint, it is possible to build the token fetching endpoint into the Pre-request script of the endpoint that the token will be used for.

 In this scenario, the Pre-request script will look like this code snippet: